Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/02-How-The-Internet-Works/README.md

 ## Group Research (30 minutes)

-4 groups (4-5 students each), each research the topics listed below and prepare a 5-6 minute lesson for the class
+4 groups (4-5 students each), each research the topics listed below and prepare a 5-6 minute lesson for the class.

 1. **Packets and Protocols**
     * What’s a packet?
 What’s in it?